-We have four buildings: the Grades Building, the Early Childhood Building, the Great Hall and the Art Studio.
-The Grades Building is the original Stella Magladry school building, and serves as the hub of our school.
+We have four buildings: the Main Building, the Gardenside Building, the Great Hall and the Art Studio.
+The Main Building is the original Stella Magladry school building, and serves as the hub of our school.

-The Early Childhood Building houses two classrooms, our Rainbow Bridge program, the middle school handwork room and administrative offices.
+The Gardenside Building houses two classrooms, our Rainbow Bridge program, the middle school handwork room and administrative offices.
 We have a dedicated woodworking shop attached.

 The Great Hall serves as a theater, gymnasium, and assembly hall.
 We also have a beautiful eurythmy studio attached to the Great Hall, with appropriate lighting and a dance studio floor.

 The new Art Studio was completed in 2005, providing a dedicated space for the Waldorf Teacher Education Eugene program, as well as the Arts Enrichment Project.